Gluten-Free Sweetcorn Fritters

 2 generous tablespoons coconut flour (see notes for alternatives)

-Combine half of the sweet corn kernels into a food processor or high performance blender like a Vitamix with the eggs, salt and pepper.
+- Combine half of the sweet corn kernels with the eggs, salt and pepper into a food processor or high performance blender like Vitamix.

-Fold in the rest of the corn kernels, coriander, capsicum, spring onion and coconut flour to form a batter.
-Adjust to your consistency and taste.
+- Fold in the rest of the corn kernels, coriander, capsicum, spring onion and coconut flour to form a batter.
+Adjust to taste.

-Be Gentle and patient for them to cook through properly.
+- Be gentle and patient and wait for the fritters to cook through properly.

 Serve with smashed avocado and tomato salsa.